lavantien/dotfiles/README.md

 - Installed Neovim related packages as instructed in the Healthcheck section above
 - Run `nvim` the first time to initialize plugins, then press `S` to sync packages
-- Enter the `WakaTime Auth Key` in the Settings panel in the browser
+- Enter the `WakaTime Auth Key` provided by `:WakaTimeApiKey` and in the Settings panel in the browser
 - Enter the `Codeium Auth Key` provided by `:Codeium Auth`
 - Run `:MasonUpdate` to install all registries
 - Make sure to run `$ nvim +che` to ensure all dependencies are installed